-Yes, if you have notified the Exams Officer in writing before the end of the summer term.
-This can be by email from your school email address or by completing a 3rd party collection form, a copy is included in this booklet.
+Please notify the Exams Officer in writing before the end of the summer term if you want someone else to collect results on your behalf.
+This can be by email from your school email address or by completing a 3rd party collection form, available on request.
+E-mails should be addressed to: examinations@princethorpe.co.uk using your Princethorpe email address.
+You will need to give the full name and relationship of the person collecting.

-In all cases, the person collecting must bring photographic ID when they come to collect.
+In all cases, the person collecting must bring photographic ID when they come into school.